openziti/sdk-golang/example/curlz/README.md

 echo Removing service
 ziti edge delete service www.google.com
 ```
-If you followed the cURLz to the zitified simple-server endpoint, refer to Teardown in that example README
+NOTE: If you followed the cURLz to the zitified simple-server endpoint, refer to Teardown in that example README